-Achondroplasia is the most common and best-known type of short-limbed dwarfism, but there are many other distinct types, which differ widely in genetic background, course, and prognosis ( Types of Osteochondrodysplastic Dwarfism).
+Achondroplasia is the most common and best-known type of short-limbed dwarfism, but there are many other distinct types, which differ widely in genetic background, course, and prognosis (see table ).
 Lethal short-limbed dwarfism (thanatophoric dysplasia, caused by mutations in the same gene as achondroplasia) causes severe chest wall deformities and respiratory failure in neonates, resulting in death.

-Hypoplasia of the odontoid process can predispose to subluxation of the 1st and 2nd cervical vertebrae and compression of the spinal cord.
+Hypoplasia of the odontoid process can predispose to subluxation of the first and second cervical vertebrae and compression of the spinal cord.
 Therefore, the odontoid process should be evaluated preoperatively and, if it is abnormal, the patient’s head should be carefully supported when hyperextended for endotracheal intubation during anesthesia.

-Organizations such as Little People of America ( www.lpaonline.org ) provide resources for affected people and act as advocates on their behalf.
+Organizations such as Little People of America provide resources for affected people and act as advocates on their behalf.
 Similar societies are active in other countries.

 Osteochondrodysplasias are inherited abnormalities of growth and development of connective tissue, bone, and/or cartilage.

 There are many types, which differ widely in genetic background, course, and prognosis, but all cause markedly short stature and often disproportionate growth of the trunk and extremities.

 Diagnosis is by clinical manifestations and identification of characteristic x-ray changes.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.